gitlabhq/gitlabhq/doc/development/documentation/index.md

 To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all [feature changes](feature-change-workflow.md)—i.e. development work that impacts the appearance, usage, or administration of a feature.

 Meanwhile, anyone can contribute [documentation improvements](improvement-workflow.md) that are not associated with a feature change.
+For example, adding a new doc on how to accomplish a use case that's already possible with GitLab, or with third-party tools and GitLab.

 ## Markdown and styles